 Compares the contents of two files or sets of files byte-by-byte.
+These files can be stored on the same drive or on different drives, and in the same directory or in different directories.
+When this command compares files, it displays their location and file names.
 If used without parameters, comp prompts you to enter the files to compare.

 |/d||Displays differences in decimal format.
 (The default format is hexadecimal.)|